 Microeconomics studies how individuals make choices and the patterns that result when they interact in a market.
 This course builds on ECO 101 concepts to develop a deeper, more nuanced understanding.
 You will learn when and how to use the basic optimization tools of the field to answer questions.
 Math will help us get precise and discipline our logic.
 Writing will help us understand and communicate the reasoning and intuition behind the math.
 Our goal is to equip you with the methods and concepts that will help you be successful in upper-level courses and beyond.

 Microeconomics is best learned (and is a lot more fun) when you use it regularly to ask and answer questions, and solve problems.
-We hope you will actively take part in the course and engage with the material.
+We hope you will actively participate and engage with the material.
+Help us create a course where we all feel comfortable contributing so we can learn together.